Fast, accurate, and system-specific variable-resolution modelling of proteins: The CANVAS model

 \end{enumerate}

 We stress that, if the two survived atoms taken into account are connected by a covalent bond in the fully-atomistic representation, the latter replaces $E_{harmonic}$ (black line of Figure \ref{fig: bonds-canvas-pic}).
-Similarly, bending and torsion potentials with their original atomistic parametrisation are maintained if the triplet and quadruplet of atoms (where at least a CG bead is involved) in the all-atom representation of reference are retained in the coarse regions.
+Similarly, bending and torsion potentials with their original atomistic parameterization are maintained if the triplet and quadruplet of atoms (where at least a CG bead is involved) in the all-atom representation of reference are retained in the coarse regions.
 Rescaled non-bonded 1-4 interactions are introduced only in the AT region.
-In addition, in order to guarantee the correct degree of flexibility in multidomain proteins, no bond is introduced between those beads that are close in space in the starting configuration but belong to distinct structural domains; the latter can be defined by the user in an optional input file containing the indices of the residues belonging to each domain.
+In addition, in order to guarantee the correct degree of flexibility in multidomain proteins, no bond is introduced between those beads that are close in space in the starting configuration but belong to distinct structural domains; the latter can be defined either on the basis of the knowledge of the system, or through appropriate algorithms developed to decompose protein structures in rigid subunits~\cite{potestio2009coarse, bernhard2010optimal}.
+The indices of the residues belonging to each domain are specified by the user in an optional input file.